Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control

 We represent the environment using a set of points on the surface of larger obstacles.
 Let the coordinates of a point obstacle be denoted by $p_{\mathrm{o}} \in \mathbb{R}^{\nWorld}$, and the set of all point obstacles by~$\mathcal{O}$.
 The collision-free condition is formulated such that no point obstacle is within a Euclidean distance of $r_{\mathrm{shp}}$ from the polygon (or the polyhedron):

 Directly representing obstacles as a set of points leads to a large number of constraints, but it also offers several advantages.
 First, aside from the discretization errors in sampling the obstacle surface, we achieve a precise representation of the obstacle shape.
-Second, the points are easily accessible in real-world applications, for example, through Lidar measurements, and can be easily adjusted to changes in the environment.
-Third, as will be presented in Section~\ref{sec:single-state-single-obstacle}, the resulting lower-level optimization problems can be efficiently solved and have the numerical properties that enable us to reduce the infinitely-constrained optimization problems to finitely-constrained ones.
+Second, the points are easily accessible in real-world applications, for example, through LiDAR measurements, and can be easily adjusted to changes in the environment.
+Third, as will be presented in Section~\ref{sec:single-state-single-obstacle}, the resulting lower-level optimization problems can be efficiently solved and have the numerical properties that enable us to reduce the infinite-constraint formulations into finite ones.